Otros Ejercicios

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-Well, my daddy left home when I was three,
+Well, my daddy left home I was three,

 and he didn't leave much to ma and me,

-Now I don't blame him 'cause he ran and hid,
+Now I don't him 'cause he ran and hid,

-But the meanest thing that he ever did,
+But the meanest that he did,

-Was before he left he went and named me Sue.
+Was before he left he and named me Sue.

-Well, he musta thought that it was quite a joke,
+Well, he thought that it was quite a joke,

 An' it got a lot of laughs from lots a folks,

-Seems I had to fight my whole life through.
+Seems I had to my whole life through.

-Some gal would and I'd get red,
+Some gal would giggle and I'd get red,

 I'll tell ya, life ain't easy for a boy named Sue.